peopledoc/jenkins-epo/doc/yml.rst

    app-job: tox -r

-Commands are wrapped in a ``bash`` script, executede with ``-eux`` shell options.
+Commands are wrapped in a ``bash`` script, executed with ``-eux`` shell options.
 This mean that any failing command breaks the job, undefined variable are not accepted and each executed command is echoed on stderr.

 You can actually add a bunch of Jenkins job feature in YML: